richardkentgates/j-make/README.md

 ## Directory Structure

-The logic is pretty simple.
-Remember how the elements J-Make generates has an id based on the tag name and index?
-You just need to mirror that in your directories.
-I even start you off with a folder named body to make it easy.
-An example follows down-page.
 J-Make reads the index file in the directory that corresponds with the name and position of the element, so you can use index.html, index.php, or whatever server-side language you prefer.
-Mix and match, html for some, and php for easier elements.
+Mix and match, html for some, and php for other elements.
 Index file results will be prepended to the element with nested elements appended after the content.

 <pre>
 index.html